 - Administration or Clerical roles.

-Paid or unpaid internships can be a great way to get exposure to the professional, financial and creative industries.
-Learn more about getting an internship on the Internships page in the Education System section of this website.
+Internships paid or unpaid can be an excellent way to expose technical, financial and creative industries.
+Learn more on having an internship on the Education System page of this website.

-There are many charities and non-government organisations (NGOs) in Australia and they always need volunteers to help out.
-It can be a great way to meet friends, get some hands on work experience and give back to the community.
-To find out more about volunteering, visit http://www.govolunteer.com.au
+There are many charities and NGOs in Australia and volunteers are always required to support.
+It can be a perfect place to meet friends, learn about work and give back to the community.
+For more information on voluntary jobs, visithttp://www.govolunteer.com.au

-Everyone working in Australia, including international students or those on working holiday visas, have basic rights at work.
-These rights protect entitlement to:
+All those who work in Australia, like foreign students or working holiday visas, have fundamental rights at work.
+The following rights secure the right to;

 How to Find a Suitable Work in Australia